-- 1. An organization has separate legal standing if it is created as a corporate or a corporate body possessing the corporate powers that would distinguish it as being legally separate from the primary government (such as the right to sue and be sued in its own name, hold or lease property in its own name, loan money or open a bank account in its own name and with its own tax or other identification number, etc.).
+1. An organization has separate legal standing if it is created as a corporate or a corporate body possessing the corporate powers that would distinguish it as being legally separate from the primary government (such as the right to sue and be sued in its own name, hold or lease property in its own name, loan money or open a bank account in its own name and with its own tax or other identification number, etc.).
 For example, a government may have advisory committees or councils which are not incorporated as separate legal entities, or a government may participate in cost sharing projects or joint purchasing arrangements or other contractually coordinated efforts with other governments that (see GASB Codification J50.115).
-All funds, organizational units, agencies, departments, offices and activities of an organization that are not legally separate are, for financial reporting purposes, considered part of a primary government. - 2.
-If the activity or operation is not separate legal entity, it should be reported as part of the government.
+All funds, organizational units, agencies, departments, offices and activities of an organization that are not legally separate are, for financial reporting purposes, considered part of a primary government.

+2. If the activity or operation is not separate legal entity, it should be reported as part of the government.
 For example, departments, projects, committees or initiatives of the government may have distinct branding, purposes or management structures within the government, but for reporting purposes would be reflected using appropriate accounting as part of the government's funds.
 As discussed in GASB Codification J50.114, a government may have an arrangement that resembles a joint venture but has no separate entity or organization created by the participants.
 In such a joint operation (or undivided interest), each participant reports their own assets, liabilities and activity since there is no separate organization to hold property or incur obligations.

-- 3. The primary government's appointment authority is not substantive if the number of candidates is limited by the nominating process or if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or appointees.
+3. With regard to a voting majority, the primary government's appointment authority should be substantive and continuing.
+A primary government's appointment authority may not be substantive if candidates are limited by a nominating process or if its responsibility is limited to confirming appointments made by individuals or groups other than the primary government's officials or appointees.
 In the absence of continuing appointment authority, the ability of a primary government to unilaterally abolish an organization also provides the basis for ongoing accountability.
-If the primary government performs the duties that a governing board would be considered the same as appointment of a voting majority, with the exception of a potential component unit that is a defined contribution pension plan, defined contribution other post-employment benefit plan, or other employee benefit plan (e.g., 401k, 401a, 403b or 457 plan).
+If the primary government performs the duties of a governing board, it would be considered the same as appointment of a voting majority, with the exception of a potential component unit that is a defined contribution pension plan, defined contribution other post-employment benefit plan, or other employee benefit plan (e.g., a 401k, 401a, 403b or 457 plan).
+In addition, the primary government would also be considered financially responsible if it held a majority equity interest in the entity, regardless of control, unless equity interest would be more appropriately classified as an investment (that is, unless the equity interest is held primarily for purpose of income and has a present service capacity based solely on its ability to generate or be sold for cash).

-- 4. An organization is fiscally dependent if it cannot meet all three of the following requirements without substantive approval of a primary government:
+4. An organization is fiscally dependent if it cannot meet all three of the following requirements without substantive approval of a primary government:

 - a.
 Determine it budget,

 - b.
 Levy taxes or set rates or charges, and

 - c.
 Issue bonded debt.